Writing Techincal Documentation and User Manuals

 Reference Guide Assumes the user has used the software before.

-Helps him find an option, command, syntax, feature, or explain a behavior.
+Helps him find a specific option, command, syntax, feature, or explain a behavior.

-Programmers Guide Explains the product in terms and examples suitable for a software developer.
+Programmers Guide Explains the product in terms and examples suitable for a software developer to understand how it works, extend its capabilities, interoperate with it, or make code contributions.

 Those Old Friends